niluherath/tmsandbox_project/README.md

 6. Create a Git hub project with a read me file

-7. Open the project folder with your ide
+7. Open the project folder with your ide(as a maven project)

 8. In your IDE set the java version and maven home path

 9. Run command "mvn clean install" in your ide terminal.
 This will clean and install each module

+10. Add sonar qube plugin for code scanning